beckym223/manual_work/E6_long.md

 track the effects on national savings from Social
 56 To extend the figure to later cohorts, we would want to  consider how actuarial balance is restored, and I do not present such a figure.
 Leimer assumed phased-in tax in-  creases to balance the present value of taxes and benefits.
+VOL. 94 NO. 1  15

 ### ---Economics-2004-0-17.txt---
+THE AMERICAN ECONOMIC REVIEW
 Security displacing transfers to the elderly from the government (through the program for the poor elderly-Old Age Assistance, which be-